What States Are Hardest for Building a Barndominium?

 Why is California hard for barndominiums?

-Are barndominiums easier in rural states?
+Are barndominiums easier in rural areas?